-‘Webfilm Theory’ is the title of my PhD research into digital consumption and consumer behaviour.
+‘Webfilm Theory’ is the title of my PhD research into early Internet video.

-The work, completed in 2007, investigated online video, its production and consumption from 1998-2005 – the area of ‘web 1.0′, just before the breakthrough of YouTube (2006) and the advent of social media.
+The work, completed in 2007, investigated online video, its production and distribution from 1998-2005 – the area of ‘web 1.0′, just before the breakthrough of YouTube (2006) and the advent of social media.

 Using a theoretical framework of actor-network theory, it argued that consumption and production of content in the digital age had started to merge, and that humans were no longer separate to but formed part of their technologies, machines and devices in a network of consumption and production.